To Shuffle or not to Shuffle: Auditing DP-SGD with Shuffling: Auditing DP-SGD (Shuffle)

-\descr{\Nat.} This corresponds to the model originally defined in~\cite{nasr2023tight}, where an adversary can only insert the gradient of the target record.
-Specifically, all other records have natural (not adversarially crafted) gradients.
-In practice, we expect models audited under this threat model to have the same utility as production models, as the canary gradient has minimal impact on it.
-Although this setting produces tight estimates for DP-SGD (Poisson)~\cite{nasr2023tight}, our experiments show that it can heavily underestimate the empirical privacy leakage of DP-SGD (Shuffle) -- see Section~\ref{sec:diff_threat_models} -- thus motivating us to consider stronger threat models.
+\descr{Auditing with a \Nat Adversary.} Prior DP-SGD audits~\cite{nasr2021adversary,nasr2023tight,annamalai2024what,cebere2024tighter,pillutla2024unleashing,steinke2024privacy,mahloujifar2024auditing,xiang2025privacy} have also experimented with adversaries that can only insert the gradient of the target record, obtaining relatively tight audits for DP-SGD (Poisson).
+In this setting, all records except the target have natural gradients (i.e., not adversarially crafted).
+While we expect models audited using these adversaries to have the same utility as production models (the canary gradient has minimal impact on it), our experiments show the resulting audits to be relatively loose.
+As a result, we only report experimental results in the context of analyzing the impact of varying adversarial capabilities on the tightness of the audit (as also done in prior work~\cite{jagielski2020auditing,nasr2021adversary,nasr2023tight,annamalai2024nearly,steinke2024privacy}).

-\descr{\PI.} Next, we consider a slightly stronger adversary that can insert the gradients of the target record and the final record in each batch. \ccs{While under \Nat, the adversary only inserts one gradient (for the target record) across all batches, here we assume they can insert one gradient \textit{for each batch} while leaving those of the remaining $B - 1$ samples untouched.
-This threat model serves as a hypothetical middle-ground between our strongest and weakest threat model and in practice, allows the adversary to identify the batch containing the target or zero-out record with higher precision, which in turn translates to significantly larger empirical privacy leakage estimates.} Since the gradient inserted is typically very small compared to the gradients of the normal samples, models audited under this threat model should still maintain similar utilities as production models.

-\descr{\WC.} Finally, we consider an adversary that can insert the gradients of all records in the dataset.
-This corresponds to auditing the \SMFull.
-Although this may be unrealistic and completely destroy model utility, we emphasize that DP guarantees should hold against the most powerful adversary, which this threat model corresponds to.
-Thus, it is at least useful to evaluate the maximum empirical privacy leakage possible.